CTPSSTAFF/bp-prototype-ol/README.md

 ### Rationale
 The __rationale__ for the approach taken here was as follows:
-* Delivery of an updated version of the application was required by the end of Federal Fiscal Year 2023, i.e., September 30, 2023.
+* Delivery of an updated version of the application is required by the end of Federal Fiscal Year 2023, i.e., September 30, 2023.
 * Work on this project was begun in late June 2023.
 * Ideally, a new version of the app would implement improvements in both the 'middleware'